 Green Mountain Power has long history with wind power, beginning with test turbines on Mt.
 Equinox in the 1980s.
 GMP's six-megawatt wind plant in Searsburg was the largest wind plant east of the Mississippi when it was built in 1997.
 Now Green Mountain Power is moving forward to build Vermont's largest wind facility in Lowell, after receiving a certificate of public good in May.
 Bringing wind to the communities it serves is GMP's next step in ensuring Vermonters have access to locally-produced, cost effective renewable power.

 About Green Mountain Power

-Green Mountain Power generates, transmits, distributes and sells electricity in Vermont and is a leader in wind and solar generation.
-It serves more than 96,000 customers. www.greenmountainpower.com.
+Green Mountain Power (www.greenmountainpower.com) generates, transmits, distributes and sells electricity in the State of Vermont.
+It serves more than 175,000 people and businesses.

 For over 30 years, Northern Power Systems has been working toward electrifying the world with clean, renewable wind energy one wind turbine at a time.
 The company's next generation wind turbine technology is based on a vastly simplified architecture that utilizes a unique combination of a permanent magnet generator and direct-drive design.
 This revolutionary approach delivers higher energy capture, eliminates drive-train noise, and significantly reduces maintenance and downtime costs.
 Northern Power Systems is a fully integrated company that designs, manufactures, and sells wind turbines into the global marketplace from its headquarters in Vermont, USA, with additional offices in Massachusetts and Michigan, USA, and Zurich, Switzerland.
 For more information, please visit www.northernpower.com/community-wind

 About Global Wind Day - June 15